-Thirty states currently have a cap on malpractice damages that have so far survived constitutional challenges.
-Some states have malpractice caps on pain and suffering while others, like Virginia, have a hard cap that cannot be exceeded.
+Thirty states currently have tort reform that place a cap on malpractice damages that have so far survived constitutional challenges.
+Some states have malpractice limits on pain and suffering while others, like Virginia, have a hard cap that cannot be exceeded.
 Here are the states:

 - New Mexico**

 - West Virginia

 The states without an asterisk have caps limiting payouts on pain and suffering noneconomic damages.
 The states with one asterisk have caps both on pain and suffering and an absolute cap on malpractice awards and states with two asterisks have just a hard cap, although the cap for future medical care does not apply in some of these states.Malpractice Cap by State

 Here are the malpractice caps on damages in all 50 states and the District of Columbia:

 |Alabama||Cap found unconstitutional (was $400,000 cap, declared unconstitutional in Moore v.
 Mobile Infirmary Ass'n, 1991)|

 |Alaska||$400,000 noneconomic damages including wrongful death or a disability considered more than 70% disabling; otherwise cap is $250,000; for non-malpractice damages may not exceed||Alaska Statutes 09.55.549|

 |Arkansas||Constitutional provision prohibiting caps ($500,000 cap put on the 2018 ballot)|

 |California||$250,000||California Code of Civil Procedure Sections 340.4 and 340.5|